 Hollandaise is a classic French sauce, and is easier to make from scratch than you might think!
 Just remember to add the butter to the eggs slowly, and to keep whisking constantly!
 Hollandaise sauce is great on eggs benedict, but it’s also wonderful on asparagus, fish, or anywhere else you need a touch of bright creamy sauciness.

-Classic Stove-Top Version
+Classic Stove-Top Method

 - Whisk egg yolks in glass or stainless steel bowl until frothy.
 Whisk in lemon juice, mustard, cayenne pepper and salt.